Pool1541/my-portfolio/README.md

 In `/src/locale/locale.js` You have to customize the template with your information.
 The locale object has two lenguages, english(en) and spanish(es).
-Modify the value of each key whit your information
+Modify the value of each key with your information

 ```javascript
   const locale = {